Pierre Goldman: Biography

-Pierre Goldman was born near the end of World War II, the son of Alter Mojze Goldman and Janine Sochaczewska, who were active in the FTP-MOI Resistance movement.
+Pierre Goldman was born in Lyon in France on 22 June 1944, near the end of World War II.
+He was the son of Polish Jews Alter Mojze Goldman and Janine Sochaczewska, who were active in the FTP-MOI Resistance movement.
 After the liberation of France, his parents separated, and his father, in concert with a group of former FTP-MOI members, kidnapped him.
-At that time, Alter said that he took Pierre so that he would not grow up in the country that had seen the elimination of so many Jews.
-Thereafter, he had only sporadic contact with his mother, who returned to Poland.
+At the time, Alter said that he took Pierre so that he would not grow up in the country, Poland, that had seen the elimination of so many Jews, to which Pierre's mother was returning.
+Thereafter, he had only sporadic contact with his mother.

 Though he was expelled from various high schools and boarding schools, Goldman obtained his baccalauréat and pursued courses at the Sorbonne as an independent auditor.
 He joined the Union of Communist Students in 1963.
 In 1966, he refused to do his compulsory military service, and travelled to Cuba instead, where he heard Fidel Castro speak at the Tricontinental Conference in January 1966.
-Still in Havana for the funerary eve after Che Guevara's death, he met through intermediary Régis Debray, a number of Venezuelan guerrilleros.
+Still in Havana for the funerary events after Che Guevara's death, he met a number of Venezuelan guerrilleros. through intermediary Régis Debray.

-Returning to Paris, he remained distant from May '68 activism.
+Returning to Paris, he stayed aloof from May '68 activism.
 In June 1968 he returned to Venezuela and spent a year there in guerrilla activities.
-On 11 June 1969, after the attack of an arms depot his group withdrew in the sierra, and then lost all support from Cuba which rallied with the Venezuelan government's side.
-Goldman then robbed the Royal Bank of Canada in Puerto La Cruz on 11 June 1969, taking 2.6 million bolívars (the biggest hold-up of that year), a robbery later claimed by the FALN guerrilla.
+On 11 June 1969, after their attack on an arms depot, his group withdrew into the sierra, and then lost all support from Cuba which rallied to the Venezuelan government's side.
+Goldman then robbed the Royal Bank of Canada in Puerto La Cruz on 11 June 1969, taking 2.6 million bolívars (the biggest hold-up of that year), a robbery later claimed by the FALN guerrillas.
 Of his comrades, only Goldman was not identified, fleeing in September to Paris.